 If you haven’t set a password to join your home or business wi-fi network, your security level would only be as high as it is when you’re sitting at your local coffee shop, using their free wi-fi hotspot.
 That level is no security at all.

 If you don’t require a password to join your wi-fi network, you’re leaving it open to anyone within range, allowing them to connect and monitor your online activities and possibly exploit the weaknesses of any of your connected devices.

 Plus, if you haven’t bothered to set a password for your wi-fi network, I’m willing to bet that you may have left your network’s administrator password set to the default.
 That’s more bad news.

 As soon as you install a new wi-fi router, always immediately do two things.

 First, set a password that is required to join your network.
 This keeps uninvited jerks from connecting and monitoring your activities.
 Check out my Risks of Reusing the Same Password article for directions about how to set up an extremely secure password.

 Second, change the default administrator password for the router.
 If you don’t, a hacker could easily guess the default password and take over your home network.
 And to paraphrase Martha Stewart: that’s never a good thing.

-The steps to set a Wi-Fi password and change the administrator password can differ with the make and model of your router.
+The steps to set a wi-fi password and change the administrator password can differ according to the make and model of your router.
 If you’ve lost the instructions on how to make these changes, visit the website of your router’s manufacturer, and you’ll be able to find the instructions there.

 While you’re visiting your router maker’s website, check to see if there’s an update available for your router’s firmware.
 Manufacturers regularly release updates to plug security holes and other issues that might be present in earlier versions of the router’s firmware.